 Operation of BOK-Wire+

-The BOK has operated a large-value payment system, BOK-Wire, since December 1994, with the aim of effectively satisfying the growing demand for large-value payments amid expansion of the nation’s economy and financial markets.
-BOK-Wire is a real-time gross settlement system providing funds transfers for short-term financial market transactions, securities settlement, foreign exchange settlement and net settlements arising from the retail payment systems.
-BOK-Wire was renamed BOK-Wire+ from April 2009, when a hybrid system was added to the old system to save participants' settlement liquidity through such features as a continuous bilateral and multilateral offsetting mechanism.
+The BOK has operated a large-value settlement system, BOK-Wire, since December 1994, with the aim of effectively satisfying the growing demand for large-value payments amid expansion of the nation’s economy and financial markets.
+BOK-Wire is a real-time gross settlement system providing funds transfers for various types of transactions including short-term financial market transactions, securities settlement, foreign exchange settlement and net settlements arising from the retail payment systems.
+BOK-Wire was renamed BOK-Wire+ from April 2009, when a hybrid system was added to the old system to help save participants' settlement liquidity through such features as a continuous bilateral and multilateral offsetting mechanism.